wthrblx/boba/README.md

 print(isTurret, turretError)
 ```

-Boba will return helpful errors:
+Boba will return precise, helpful errors:

 ```
-expected type { cooldown: number, amount: DamageAmount }
+expected { cooldown: number, amount: DamageAmount }
-...because value at key amount: expected type DamageAmount ......because is not the left type: expected type number | Lethal ......because is not the left type: expected type number, but got Deadly (string): or the right type: expected type Lethal ......because only Lethal is accepted, but got Deadly: or the right type: expected type nil ......because only nil is accepted, but got Deadly
+> value at key "amount" (string) expected DamageAmount
+  > did not match any of: number | Lethal, nil
+    expected nil
+    > only nil is accepted, but got "Deadly" (string) expected number | Lethal
+    > did not match any of: number, Lethal expected Lethal
+      > only Lethal is accepted, but got "Deadly" (string) expected number
+      > got "Deadly" (string)
 ```

-> [!NOTE]
-> Boba errors are a developing story and will further improve overtime!

 If you're in a rush, you can assert values: